Arts and Humanities FAQs

 In your project description, use these subheadings:

 Make a case for the importance of your research for your discipline and how the project further advances knowledge in your field in general, as well as in your own research program.
 Be sure to describe what you plan to do with the funding requested, when and how you plan to do it, and what product is likely to result.
+The scope of the work proposed should fall within the 1-year funding period, i.e. July 1 to June 31.
 Indicate your qualifications to undertake the project and specify your expected outcomes and contributions.

 As you write your proposal, remember that it will be read by artists and scholars from a range of disciplines.
 Many may not be familiar with your field, and it is unlikely that anyone on the committee will be an expert in your particular research area.
-The proposal should make clear to the reader the value of your research in the context of your field and explain your project with a minimum of jargon.
+The proposal should make clear to the reader the value of your research in the context of your field and avoid jargon.

-In the budget section, please provide a detailed justification for the budget requested.
+In making budgetary decisions, the OVCR relies on the overall merits of the application and on the strength, clarity, and detail of your budget justification.
 Explain how specific budget items and amounts are needed for the research you plan.
 The interviewer and the committee must be able to understand why you need the resources you request.

 In your CV, mark peer-reviewed publications with [P].
 For publications in languages other than English, provide English translations of the titles of publications related to Fall Competition awards received in the last three years.

-HOW CAN I SUBMIT ADDITIONAL SUPPLEMENTAL INFORMATION BEYOND THE ONE-PAGE FIGURE OR DOCUMENT ALLOWED AS PART OF THE APPLICATION?
+HOW CAN I SUBMIT ADDITIONAL SUPPLEMENTAL INFORMATION BEYOND THE ONE-PAGE FIGURE OR DOCUMENT PLUS REFERENCES ALLOWED AS PART OF THE APPLICATION?

 Please contact Associate Vice Chancellor Florence Hsia (florence.hsia@wisc.edu) for approval and to provide you with a link to a Box folder.